Search Country

 Source: Braz & Associates, Mozambique

-Legal basis is the Industrial Property Code 2006 enacted by Decree No. 4/2006 of April 12, .
-A new Industrial Property Code came into force in Mozambique on June 12th, 2006, repealing the Code dated 1999.
+Legal basis is the Industrial Property Code enacted by Decree No. 47/2015 of December 31 and entered into force on March 30, 2016.

-The following trademark types are registrable: trade marks, service marks, collective marks and certification marks.
+The following marks are registrable: trademarks, service marks, collective marks and certification marks.

 The application is filed at the Industrial Property Institute (IPI) in Maputo.